Jumppi5/IoT-mittari2/README.txt

 Other files are not necessary for the user.

 Instructions for reading the website:
 There are two temperatures.
-PT1000 is the main temperature sensor and DHT temperature is included in the humidity measurement module.
+PT1000 sensor is the one in my own circuitry and DHT temperature is included in the humidity measurement module.
+DHT temperature is the goto temperature to be read.
+PT1000 sensor accuracy is not spesified and seems to be worse.

 Sensor accuracies:
 DHT temperature +- 1 Celsius
 DHT humidity +- 3 %RH
 PT1000 not specified.

+Measurement data resets every 10 days!